-By: /S/ Matthew D. Boucher Matthew D. Boucher, Chairman
+By: /s/ Robert T. Levan Robert T. Levan, Vice Chairman

 DEFINITIONS

 The following are definitions of certain of the terms that are used in either the Act and/or the 1978 Resolution and used in this Official Statement (but not otherwise defined herein) and have the following meanings unless the context shall clearly indicate some other meaning.
 In all instances, reference is made to the original documents, and definitions and usage contained therein.